stevetodman/chd/chd-qbank/README.md

 - Admin role management: [`../docs/security/admin-roles.md`](../docs/security/admin-roles.md)

 Keep documentation and seed templates updated whenever schemas or user flows change—automation scripts assume they stay in sync.

+## QBank Tests

+Add new question items by placing JSON files under `content/questions/`.
+Each file should follow the schema defined in `src/schema/question.schema.ts` and include any media assets referenced in `public/media/`.

+Run the validation suite with `npm test` for a one-time check or `npm run test:watch` while iterating locally.

+If you intentionally change the question shape, update snapshots with `npx vitest -u`.